wada811/DataBinding-ktx/README.md

     - If you use Navigation component, BackStack or detach in Fragment, Fragment is still alive but Fragment's view is dead after onDestroyView.
       Because the `binding` variable has view tree, your app wasted memory.
       For saving memory, you should set the `binding` variable to null after onDestroyView.
-- Forgetting to call `setLifecycleOwner` in DataBinding.
-- In Activity, lazy binding is lazy setContentView.

 ## Overview
+- `DataBinding-ktx` is automatically calling `setLifecycleOwner` in DataBinding.
 - `DataBinding-ktx` provide the unified way of declaring the `binding` variable in Activity and Fragment.
 - `DataBinding-ktx` is saving memory because of cleaning up the `binding` variable having the view tree after onDestroyView.
-- `DataBinding-ktx` is automatically calling `setLifecycleOwner` in DataBinding.
 - `DataBinding-ktx` needs one of the following
     - calling `setContentView` in Activity and calling `inflater.inflate` in `onCreateView` of Fragment.
     - calling Activity/Fragment's secondary constructor passing layout res id.